 Clare was to the forefront in the campaign against the Household Tax, she was a member of both the Dublin and National Steering Committees of the Campaign Against Household and Water Taxes, launched in 2011.
 This tax, which was replaced this year by the hated Property Tax, was strenuously opposed by Clare along with many community activists.
 Clare is opposed to all moves to introduce water charges as she was previously when she was the co-ordinator of the north Fingal Federation of Dublin, Anti Water Charges Campaign in 1994-1996, which successfully forced the abolition of water charges at that time.

 Clare also led the fight against the bin tax in north Fingal.
-She spent a month in prison with her colleague Joe Higgins TD in September/October 2003 for refusing to abandon the campaign and those people who elected her.
-The privatisation of the bin service now following the increased cost of the tags, the introduction of a supplementary flat annual charge,and the abolishment of the waiver unfortunately vindicated all of the points made at the time of that stance.campaigning to organise opposition to the building of a monster sewage treatment plant in Swords.
-As the only non government TD in Dublin North Clare and the campaign in 2003.
+She spent a month in prison in September-October 2003 for refusing to abandon the campaign and the people who elected her.
+The subsequent privatisation of the bin service has led to rising costs for lifting bins, the introduction of a flat annual charge and the abolishment of the waiver system all of which vindicates the points raised by Clare and the campaign in 2003.

-Clare is a shop steward in Aer Lingus for over ten years and fought tirelessly against the job losses and attacks on working conditions throughout the airport.
+Clare was a shop steward in Aer Lingus for over ten years where she fought tirelessly against job losses and attacks on working conditions throughout Dublin airport.
 She campaigned against the privatisation of Aer Lingus and the closure of SR Technics.
-In the Dáil Clare remains a champion of workers rights and uses the platform and profile that goes with being a TD in advocating a fighting response from the Trade Union movement to the austerity disaster.
+She continues to fight and support workers rights at Dublin Airport and though-out the country.